-Students can bring their mobile devices to school, but they must always be turned off and out of sight.
-This includes iPads, smart watches, earbuds/headphones, or another other non-school provided device that transmits a cellular or wireless signal.
+Students may bring their mobile devices to school, but they must always be turned off and stored in their backpack.
+This includes iPads, smart watches, earbuds/headphones, or other non-school provided devices that transmit a cellular or wireless signal.
 While students are allowed to have these devices, Pershing Middle School is not responsible for lost or stolen items.
-The administration will not investigate stolen electronic devices as they should have been out of sight to begin with.